 - Preparation of U.S. federal and state income tax returns for you and your family

 - U.S. and Canada treaty benefits

-Drop in or call us to discuss your U.S. tax return.
+Call us or visit an H&R Block location to discuss your U.S. tax return.
 Use our Office Locator to help you find the office nearest you.